HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/Accessibility_features.md

 -	Provides documentation in an accessible format.

 To create and publish content, users can use the [HCL Web Content Manager authoring portlet](../../build_sites/create_sites/authoring_tools/site_auth_portlet.md).
-For more information, read [Authoring portlet accessibility features](../../manage_content/wcm_authoring/authoring_portlet/accessibility.md).
+For more information, see [Authoring portlet accessibility features](../../manage_content/wcm_authoring/authoring_portlet/accessibility.md).
 HCL DX content authors and developers users can also create and publish content or applications by using local accessible editors and the Script Application command line option.
-For more information, read [Script Application Limitations](../../extend_dx/script_application/limitations.md)  Supported browsers: Refer to the [HCL Digital Experience System Requirements](../system_requirements/index.md).
+For more information, read [Script Application Limitations](../../extend_dx/script_application/limitations.md).
+For supported browsers, refer to the [HCL Digital Experience System Requirements](../system_requirements/index.md).

 ## HCL Digital Experience Help Center Documentation Accessibility